coyim/coyim-page/_posts/2016-03-23-release-notes-0.3.markdown

 Other changes:

 - Allow for more TLS cipher suites when connecting
-- Better feedback on failure in various siutations
+- Better feedback on failure in various situations
 - Improve the add contact dialog, and add more functionality
 - Display version from the command line
 - Several new known servers with onion services